yeslogic/prince-docs/docs/server-integration.md

 Performance
 -----------

+When preparing PDFs for printing, high performance is at times not as important as proper balancing of content on a page spread.

+Indeed, Prince for Books, a Prince version specifically addressed at publishers, spends more time on several calculations of line breaking and spread balancing than the standard version.
+For more details, please consult the [Prince for Books](prince-for-books.md) chapters.

+But even for normal PDF creation there are times when performance tweaks are called for - as for example in heavy throughput scenarios.
+Generally speaking, Prince's performance scales linearly, since it is a standalone application - the more computing power you offer, the faster it will perform.

 When running multiple instances of Prince, it might be advisable to disable parallel rasterization with the command-line option [`--raster-threads=1`](command-line.md#cl-raster-threads) to improve throughput.

 Setting `GC_MARKERS=1` in the environment will do the same for garbage collection threads.